2025 Municipal Election

 Candidate Awareness

-After nomination day (September 22, 2025), the Town will, with the consent of candidates, post candidates’ photos, contact information, and platform summaries on this webpage.
+After receipt of completed nomination papers, the Town will, with the consent of candidates, post candidates’ photos, contact information, and platform summaries on this webpage.
 Anyone intending to run can send a photograph, contact information to be released to the public, a platform summary (500 word maximum), and the Release of Candidate Information Form to the Deputy Returning Officer at election2025@redcliff.ca.

 Candidate Withdrawals